odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_valuation/inventory_valuation_config.rst

 to the :doc:`using_inventory_valuation` documentation.

 .. warning::
-   Switching to automatic inventory valuation **does not** create journal entries for existing stock, potentially leading to discrepancies between stock valuation and accounting journals.
+   Switching from manual to automatic inventory valuation may cause discrepancies between stock valuation and accounting journals.

-   To manually post journal entries for existing stock, navigate to :menuselection:`Inventory app --> Reporting --> Valuation` for a list of current stock and its value.
-Then, :doc:`post a journal entry <../../../../finance/accounting/vendor_bills>` for each existing item.
+   One `successful strategy <https://www.odoo.com/r/Kvfg>`_ for switching to automated valuation:

+   #.
+Clear existing stock (possibly with an :doc:`inventory adjustment
+      <../inventory_management/count_products>`)
+   #.
+Change the inventory valuation method to *Automatic*
+   #.
+Return the existing stock, with the original monetary value (using an inventory adjustment)

+   Once the existing stock is recovered, the Odoo *Accounting* app automatically generates the journal entries to corresponding stock valuation records.

 Configuration
 =============